gimseng/99-ML-Learning-Projects/README.md

 # 99-ML-Learning-Projects
 A list of 99 machine learning projects for anyone interested to learn machine learning from coding and building projects.

-Our model is for anyone to contribute a cool exercise and solution that is useful for anyone (including themselves) in their journey of learning machine learning.
+Our model is provide a curated repo for anyone to contribute a cool exercise and solution that is useful for anyone (including themselves) in their journey of learning machine learning.

 ## Getting Started